Spirituality

 — Lara Dubowchik, Licensed Clinical Social Worker in Highland Park, NJ

-— Aaron Kelsay, Counselor in Portland, OR
+— Julie Bloom, Professional Counselor Associate in Portland, OR

 Spirituality is an issue I have had the pleasure of treating, dating back to my time at Abilene Christian University.
 It is a concept often overlooked and one that I seek to synthesize with the mental health world by allowing my patients to examine themselves as beings who can acknowledge a higher power and simultaneously recognize that they have agency in this world to activate positive change.
 The use of religious materials is welcomed by me to my patients should they desire to use them.